-Welcome to BA (Hons) Health and Social Care
+Welcome to BSc (Hons) Health and Psychosocial Studies

 Working in this sector addresses a crucial need in society.
 The programme enables you to develop your academic thinking and learning around a range of issues in health and social care, with a clear focus on service users in the community.
 A range of topics is covered by the course team which consists of experienced lecturers and practitioners who will equip you with both theoretical knowledge and practical experience for a successful, professional career within this most-needed sector.
 For more details about the topics covered, please refer to the list of modules on this programme.